pashioya/spring-song-manager/README.md

     - password: admin
     - role : ADMIN
   - admin page is locked out for users url : http://localhost:8080/adminPage
+  - only admins can create new Artists. users create albums and songs for existing artists
 - Week 5
   -
 - Week 6